Skip to content

 • Philips bit (PH2)

-• two pockets for spare chain Quick Link.
+• 2 pockets for spare chain Quick Links

 Tool bits are made with premium quality S2 alloy steel for exceptional strength and CNC-cut for precision engagement.

-The toolkit cover is made with special abrasion resistance and high strength Cordura fabric.
-A special loop strap with protective patch at the back of roll is designed to work with Granite Rockband carrier strap.
+The toolkit cover is made with abrasion resistance high strength Cordura fabric.
+A loop strap can be used with a carrier strap.

 Spoke Wrench